-Site search is a hugely important aspect of an eCommerce business’s success.
-Optimized search means a customer’s ability to find, choose, and buy the correct product, which carries a lot of implications on sales and revenue growth and potential.
+Site search is a hugely important aspect of an e-commerce business’s success.
+Optimized search means a customer’s ability to find, choose and buy the correct product, which has many implications on sales, revenue growth, and potential.

 How users perceive search

-There are a variety of important factors when it comes to search, but not all are created (or perceived) equal by the users.
-Among these factors are technology (with sub-factors of reliability, ranking, and usability), information (refers to the quality and trustworthiness of a result’s classification; i.e. if a pair of shoes is classified under “clothing” or “footwear”), and literacy.
+There are various important factors in search, but not all are created (or perceived) equal by the users.
+Among these factors are technology (with sub-factors of reliability, ranking, and usability), information (refers to the quality and trustworthiness of a result’s classification, i.e., if a pair of shoes is classified under “clothing” or “footwear”), and literacy.

 Literacy highlights the fact that search cannot be intuitive to every user.
-Often, the people behind a search function assume that users will just use a single word query and then employ filters to find the most relevant results.
-Unfortunately, without good UX, many users find this time-consuming and sometimes frustrating.
-Whenever customization (for example, through the use of filters) is possible, it tends to be very helpful.
+Often, the people behind a search function assume that users will just use a single-word query and then employ filters to find the most relevant results.
+Unfortunately, many users find this time-consuming and sometimes frustrating without good UX.
+Whenever customization (for example, through filters) is possible, it tends to be very helpful.

-Search function literacy also relates to eCommerce businesses that operate internationally and with a range of language speakers.
+Search function literacy also relates to e-commerce businesses that operate internationally and with a range of language speakers.
 In this case, local language support becomes crucial.
-Non-native English speakers attempting to search in English will come up with a variety of obscure and confusing phrases that will likely not find them the most relevant results.
+Non-native English speakers attempting to search in English will come up with various obscure and confusing phrases that will likely not find the most relevant results.
 To top it off, these queries will make your search data harder to analyze and improve!

 Take it from a search manager

 Karen Renshaw, a search manager with 10+ years of experience and currently Head of Search and Content for UK-based Grainger Global Online, explains why “search is not a one-off activity.”
-Because every eCommerce business is individual, each requires search maintenance that is tailored to the site’s unique needs.
-The goal is always optimization, but optimization is not a fixed state, which is why Renshaw says that “making search work for your organisation requires on-going, iterative review and changes.”
+Because every e-commerce business is individual, each requires search maintenance tailored to the site’s unique needs.
+The goal is always optimization, but optimization is not a fixed state, which is why Renshaw says that “making search work for your organization requires ongoing iterative review and changes.”

 - Understand your customers and how they search.
 A good analysis of your search data will help you create a customer-driven relevancy strategy (more on that below).
 Also, here’s what your data can teach you about buyer intent.